Alcohol And Cancer: What The Drinks Industry Doesn’t Want You To Know!

-Alcohol and cancer, no longer a speculation but now an undeniable reality.
-However, I will be honest – back when I was a big drinker, I did not want to stop drinking because I was worried about alcohol and cancer.
+Alcohol and cancer no longer a speculation but now an undeniable reality.
+However, I will be honest – I did not want to stop drinking when I was a big drinker because I was worried about alcohol and cancer.

-Of course, I was scared of the damage I was doing to my liver but I never lost sleep about the connection of alcohol and cancer.
+Of course, I was scared of the damage I was doing to my liver but I never lost sleep about the connection between alcohol and cancer.

 The Strangely Different View of Cigarettes

 Cigarette packets have long since featured graphic warning labels about the risk of cancers.
 However, the most the drinks manufacturers have ever done is to plaster a meaningless ‘Drink Responsibly‘ tag somewhere near the barcode.